AlexHodgson/c-cpp/README.md

 # c-exercises

-Exercises from a course taken during my physics degree, C Programming Under Linux
+Includes exercises from a course taken during my physics degree, C Programming Under Linux and some C++ work